GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/change-attribution-logic/index.md

 Assume that a user clicks an ad and converts four times: they visit the advertiser site homepage, then visit a product page, sign up to the newsletter, and finally make a purchase.

-But due to the three-report limit for clicks, by default all subsequent reports after the signup (third conversion) will be dropped, including the purchase report.
+But due to the three-report limit for clicks, by default all subsequent reports after the signup (third conversion) are dropped, including the purchase report.

 Instead, you can configure the API such that you receive reports for conversions that you consider more important; for example, the purchase report.